-You will be given opportunities to attend non-denominational church services at the camp.
-Church services are conducted every Sunday from 1:00PM to 3:00PM.
+You will be given opportunities to attend non-denominational church services at the Camp.
+Currently, the camp provides one church service, which you may attend if you wish.
+Church service is held every Sunday from 1:30 p.m. to 3:30 p.m.